lizmat/Raku-Elements/README.md

   * [syntax](#syntax)

+Define an element in the current block's `MY::` stash.

 ### [`our` define something in `OUR::` scope](https://docs.raku.org/language/variables#The_our_declarator)

   * [syntax](#syntax)

+Define an element in the current compilation unit's `OUR::` stash.

 ### [`anon` define something without storing it in a scope](https://docs.raku.org/language/variables#The_anon_declarator)

   * [syntax](#syntax)

+Define an element **without** storing it in any scope.

 ### [`state` define something in `MY::` scope, retain value](https://docs.raku.org/language/variables#The_state_declarator)

   * [syntax](#syntax)

+Define an element in the current block's `MY::` stash, but keep it alive between incantations of the block (and only run the initializer on initial execution).

 Differentoid
 ------------